The Hurt Syndicate: All Elite Wrestling (2024–present)

-The Hurt Syndicate as the AEW World Tag Team Champions (from left to right: Bobby Lashley, Shelton Benjamin, and MVP) in May 2025.

 In September 2024, MVP made his debut in All Elite Wrestling (AEW) at Dynamite: Grand Slam, while Benjamin and Lashley respectively debuted at Dynamite's 5 Year Anniversary and Fright Night Dynamite the following month, thus reuniting the original trio and renaming the group to The Hurt Syndicate, and establishing themselves as heels with their first feud being against Swerve Strickland, who Lashley defeated at Full Gear in November.
 Between November and December, Benjamin competed in the 2024 Continental Classic, where he was placed in the Blue league.
 Benjamin finished the tournament with 6 points, but failed to advance to the playoff stage.

 On the January 22, 2025 episode of Dynamite, Benjamin and Lashley defeated AEW World Tag Team Champions Private Party (Isiah Kassidy and Marq Quen) to capture the titles.
 In March, MVP attempted to recruit MJF into the group, who would be rejected by both Benjamin and Lashley.
 Over the next following weeks, MJF would continue to attempt to join the group by attempting to impress Lashley and Benjamin by offering various gifts and assisting the duo in retaining their titles on April 6 at Dynasty against The Learning Tree (Big Bill and Bryan Keith), but would continue to be rejected.
 However, after viciously attacking Top Flight (Dante Martin and Darius Martin) on the May 7 episode of the Dynamite, MJF was accepted into the group the following week at Dynamite: Beach Break.
 On July 12 at All In, The Hurt Syndicate had major success as Lashley and Benjamin successfully defended their titles, while MJF won the men's Casino Gauntlet match and earned a future shot at the AEW World Championship at any time he wants.
 After weeks of tension, MJF was unanimously voted out of the stable on August 6 episode of Dynamite.
 On August 24 at Forbidden Door, Lashley and Benjamin lost their titles to Brodido (Bandido and Brody King) in a three-way match, ending their reign at 214 days.